Table of Content:

 The Process Explained

-In a round robin call routing system, incoming calls are typically managed by an Automatic Call Distributor (ACD) or a similar telephony system.
+In a round robin call routing system, incoming phone calls are typically managed by an Automatic Call Distributor (ACD) or a similar telephony system.
 This system keeps track of available resources and their availability status, ensuring that each call is routed to the next available agent or phone line.

 When a call is received, the ACD assigns it to the first available resource in the sequence.
-Once that resource becomes busy, the ACD moves on to the next available option in the sequence and continues this cycle until all resources have been utilized or the call is connected successfully.
+Once that resource becomes busy, the ACD moves first call on to the next available option in the sequence and continues this cycle until all resources have been utilized or the call is connected successfully.

 Key Components of Round Robin Call Routing